Bitget CEO Warns of Phishing Scams Targeting Crypto Users

 Context: Recent High‑Profile Kidnapping

-The warning comes on the heels of a high‑profile kidnapping incident involving Chinese travel blogger Lan Zhanfei, who was abducted in South Africa.
-The kidnappers reportedly spent months planning the attack, bribed hotel and airport staff, and forced Lan to collect biological samples while threatening his life.
-Although Chen did not link the kidnapping directly to cryptocurrency, she highlighted it as part of a broader pattern of targeted crimes against online personalities and blockchain users.
+Apparently, The warning comes on the heels of a high‑profile kidnapping incident involving Chinese travel blogger Lan Zhanfei, who was abducted in South Africa, Which is terrifying.
+Normally, The kidnappers reportedly spent months planning the attack, bribed hotel and airport staff, and forced Lan to collect biological samples while threatening his life, So it’s a serious situation.

 Impersonation of Bitget Representatives

-Chen also pointed out that scammers are impersonating Bitget representatives through fraudulent Telegram accounts and fake Calendly pages.
-She urged users to verify all meeting links, avoid downloading any software suggested during calls, and report suspicious activity to security teams immediately.
+Generally, Chen also pointed out that scammers are impersonating Bitget representatives through fraudulent Telegram accounts and fake Calendly pages, Which is pretty shocking.
+Usually, You should verify all meeting links, avoid downloading any software suggested during calls, and report suspicious activity to security teams immediately, Just to be safe.

 Rising Crypto‑Related Violence